tigerManBot/backup_by_extension/README.md

 -------------

 The user can enter the extension type as a command line argument.
-If no command line argument was entered, the program will ask for a file extension type.
+If no command line argument was entered, the program will ask for a file extension type through terminal input.

 The user is free to enter the extension type with a dot or without.
 For example, pdf and .pdf are both acceptable inputs.